Anant Ramachandra Gokhale: Sevasadan Education Society

 Gokhale was a founder President of Superintendents’ Association (now known as Headmasters' Association) in the 1940s for safeguarding the interests of the institutions.
 He was the President again in the early 1970s.
 Through his tireless efforts, construction of a hall for the Association's office and meetings came into a reality at Laxmi Nagar, Nagpur.

 Gokhale breathed Sevasadan all through his life and developed the institute for women's education and their welfare.

 End of an era

-Gokhale believed in the maxim of ‘High Thinking and Simple Living’ and he lived all his life as per his ideals.
-He died in Sevasadan on 25 June 1978 at the age of 71.
-He dedicated his life to Sevasadan.
-Such devoted servants of society are rare to find in new set.
+Gokhale died in Sevasadan on 25 June 1978 at the age of 71.
+He dedicated his life to Sevasadan, where he was involved in its activities until his death.

 Nagpur Sevasadan celebrated Mr. A.R.
 Gokhale's birth centenary year in 2006–2007 and installed his statue in the premises of Nagpur Sevasadan as a mark of respect and a book was published in his memory on the same occasion.
 The congratulatory message for the said book was received from Hon.Prof.Ram Shevalkar and Dr. Rajan Welukar then Vice Chancellor of YCMOU.

 Current website of Sevasadan Nagpur acknowledges Mr.A.R.Gokhale as past management committee member.

 The school is still run carrying the same principles and morals for which it was founded way back in 1927.